 - Reduce low back pain

-Improves our mental health quality of life too
+It improves our mental health quality of life too

 I know strength training boosts my positive outlook & mood, so I wasn’t too surprised that science research has determined the same thing.